 Types of VA Loans

 There are several home loan types veterans can apply for, depending on what they need and the monthly payment they opt for.

 Home purchase loan

 This is the standard loan to purchase a home.

 Veterans can get a loan to cash-out on their home equity.
 With the money they get, they can pay off existing debts, improve a home, pay for college tuition or make necessary home repairs and remodeling.

 Interest rate reduction refinance loan

 If you have already benefitted from a veteran home loan program and want to benefit from lower interest rates, you can apply for an interest rate reduction refinance loan (IRRRL).
 Lower interest rates means the borrower pays less in interest charges and monthly mortgage payments are more manageable.
-IRRRLs can also be used to switch from an adjustable interest rate to a fixed one, if it’s more profitable.
+IRRRLs can also be used to switch from an adjustable interest rate to a fixed one.

 VA energy efficient loan

 Veterans can apply for a loan to improve the energy efficiency of their home.
 They can use the money to install solar panels, heat pumps, insulation, thermal windows and any other permanent housing improvement.